 I'm finding solace in a painting of my garden— another in my series of Hen & Chick mandala paintings.
 This one is over-the-top with gazillions of tiny images and as I venture into the painting, I'm asking myself why?
 This is not about some conquest of technique or skill.
 Though I hold craftsmanship in high regard, lately I tend to think more about the "why" of painting than craft.
 The gazillions of images making up the whole is about the complexity and interdependence of our life and I feel compelled to try to convey something about this.
 I'm swimming upstream, against the current of the watercolor milieu, where simplifying is the rule.
 And being a simple-minded person, who often pesters others in her life to "please simplify", I don't know where this painting is coming from!

 But here we are.
 I'm approaching the complexity of the painting as though each tiny image is a whole painting unto itself.
 This is requiring new found (and quite fragile) patience with the process.
-I'm meeting impatience head-on
+I'm meeting impatience head-on with a tenderness of heart for every petal, leaf or stone.
+And I'm finding joy in allowing the colors to mix freely on the paper.
+Well, sort of freely.
+This is a fairly realistic work.

 The series began in the garden.
 I composed and photographed the plants, rocks and leaves from many angles, under varied conditions of light and season.
 Though I'm not much of a photographer, my years of advertising design and photo direction have made me comfortable composing with the camera.
 I use an old projector to pencil in the large shapes from my photo onto watercolor paper and then I sit down to study the overall image and refine the drawing.
 I continue to draw even as I paint with both pencil and brush.
 For me painting is drawing and drawing is painting.